partigabor/aromatica-old/content/items/ginger.md

 title = "Ginger"
 author = "Gabor Parti"
 date = "2023-10-20"
-description = "The rhizomes of the ginger plant, fresh or dried; root of Zingiber officinale, see also Wild ginger.
+description = "The rhizomes of the ginger plant, fresh or dried; root of Zingiber officinale, see also Wild ginger." weight = 10

-, see also Wild ginger.

-According to WordNet: Dried ground gingerroot.

-"
-weight = 10
 # draft = "true"
 # hidden = "true"